hassio-addons/hassio-vagrant/README.md

 may work, feedback is welcomed.

 When using the NFS addon the winnfsd.exe process may not terminate on a halt command.
-This should be killed manually (Task Manager or you preffered method) prior to issuing an Vagrant Up.
+This should be killed manually (Task Manager or you preferred method) prior to issuing an Vagrant Up.

 ## Changelog & Releases